 - You can use both fresh and canned cherries.
 Although traditionally sour cherries are used.

-- Use of butter and nuts is optional.
+- The use of butter and nuts is optional.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.